PonzhiAghan/PonzhiAghan/README.md

-- 👋 Hi, I’m @PonzhiAghan
+- 👋 Hi, I’m Nanyak.
-- 👀 I’m interested in coding for scientific computing (quantum mechanics) and data analysis
+- 👀 I’m interested in coding for scientific computing (quantum mechanics) and data analysis.
+- I am working on Machine Learning at the moment.
-- 💞️ I’m looking to collaborate on helping others learn to code
+- 💞️ I’m looking to collaborate on helping others learn to code.
 - 📫 How to reach me igwaky@gmail.com

 <!---